MonnierThomas/mnist_classification/README.md

 # docker-image_classification
-This GitHub repository aims to classify images thanks to a pipeline algorithm trained and tested on the MNIST dataset of Yann LeCun.
-Hence, this very simple Docker app can classify images and return a JSON file containing the result.
+This GitHub repository aims to classify images of handwritten numbers (between 0 and 9) thanks to a pipeline algorithm trained and tested on the MNIST dataset of Yann LeCun.
+Hence, this very simple Docker app can classify images and can return a JSON file containing the result.

 ## Docker